AX Dividend History & Analysis | N/A Yield

 AX Outstanding Shares Analysis

-What is the Trend in AX`s Outstanding Shares?
+What is the Trend in AX's Outstanding Shares?

-Has Axos Financial ever had a Stock Split?
+Has AX ever had a Stock Split?

 Year Number of Shares Annual Growth Rate